 Defender Association of Philadelphia

-"The Defender Association of Philadelphia is an independent, non-profit corporation which was created in 1934 by a group of Philadelphia lawyers who were dedicated to the ideal of high quality legal services for indigent criminal defendants.
-That ideal continues today as over 200 full time Assistant Defenders represent clients in adult and juvenile state courts, at civil and criminal mental health hearings, and as child advocates for dependent and neglected children."
+"The Defender Association of Philadelphia is a non-profit corporation created in 1934 by a group of Philadelphia lawyers dedicated to the ideal of high-quality legal services for indigent criminal defendants.
+In 1963, the United States Supreme Court concluded in Gideon v.
+Wainwright that an individual’s right to legal counsel is an essential part of the right to a fair trial guaranteed by the Constitution’s Sixth Amendment.
+The Defender Association assumed the role of the public defender for Philadelphia.
+The Defender’s commitment to this ideal continues today.
+Defender attorneys represent more than 60 percent of defendants in adult and juvenile state courts and civil and criminal mental health hearings.
+Defender attorneys also serve as child advocates for dependent and neglected children."

 Federal Public Defender Offices - Pennsylvania